Workshops

 Stephanie Carty

 Stephanie Carty is a writer and clinical psychologist in the UK.
 Her short fiction is widely published and placed in competitions.
 Her novella-in-flash Three Sisters of Stone won a Saboteur Award and her short fiction collection The Peculiarities of Yearning won an Eyelands Book Award.
-Her novella in flash Spin of the Triangle was a runner-up in the 2025 Bath Novella in Flash Award and will be published by Ad Hoc Fction this year.
+Her novella in flash Spin of the Triangle was a runner-up in the 2025 Bath Novella in Flash Award and was published by Ad Hoc Fction in 2025.
 She has published two psychological suspense novels and two writers’ guides – Inside Fictional Minds on the psychology of character and The Writing Mirror on analysing your writing to better understand yourself. stephaniecarty.bsky.social.

 Farhana Khalique